haesleinhuepf/letter-ai/README.md

 To setup a folder of example letters that do not contain any information about real people, follow this workflow:

 1. Read letters you wrote in the past with `letter-ai read old-letter.docx`.
 It will extract the text from the letters, categorize the letter and summarize the content.
 Text and summary are saved in the folder `~/.letter-ai`.
-2. Write some "request.txt" files with random content, e.g. bullet points for a recommendation letter.
+2. Write some `request.txt` files with random content, e.g. bullet points for a recommendation letter.
 Draft a new letter with `letter-ai write request.txt`.
 Do this multiple times with multiple contents to generate a base of letters with randomish content.
 4. Modify the generated DOCX to fit your needs and facts.
 5. Delete the source letters containing information from actual people from the folder `~/.letter-ai` once you are done.
 6. Pass the AI-generated letters using `letter-ai read old-letter.docx`